Mikejo5000/vsts-docs-pr/docs/pipelines/agents/agents.md

 <a name="configure-tfs-authentication"></a>
 ## Authentication

 To register an agent, you need to be a member of the [administrator role](pools-queues.md#security) in the agent pool.
-The identity of agent pool administrator is needed only at the time of registration and is not persisted on the agent, nor is used in any further communication between the agent and VSTS or TFS.
-Also, one needs to be a local administrator on the server in order to configure the agent.
+The identity of agent pool administrator is needed only at the time of registration and is not persisted on the agent, and is not used in any subsequent communication between the agent and VSTS or TFS.
+In addition, you must be a local administrator on the server in order to configure the agent.
 Your agent can authenticate to VSTS or TFS using one of the following methods:

 ::: moniker range=">= tfs-2017"